The Lewy Body Society

 Overview

 The Lewy Body Society, founded in 2006 by Ashley Bayston (charity number 1114579 in England and Wales, SC047044 in Scotland), is the only UK charity focused solely on Lewy body dementia.
 As a member of the Association of Medical Research Charities, the Society has funded £3.4 million in research over 19 years, supporting groundbreaking projects at top UK universities since 2007.
-With annual income of approximately £893,000 (2024/25), the charity receives no government funding and relies entirely on voluntary donations, legacies, and earned income from supporters directly affected by the condition.
-The organization operates with minimal overhead costs—maintaining no central office and a lean staff structure—to maximize funding available for research.
-Recent funding rounds have grown significantly, with the 2024 round awarding almost £600,000 to four projects, the largest in the charity's history.
+With annual income of approximately £893,000, the charity receives no government funding and relies entirely on voluntary donations, legacies, and earned income from supporters directly affected by the condition.
+The organisation operates with minimal overhead costs—maintaining no central office and a lean staff structure—to maximise funding available for research.
+Recent funding rounds have grown significantly, with the most recent round awarding almost £600,000 to four projects, the largest in the charity's history.

 Funding Priorities